Your First Repository

 knut@iceberg:~/repositories/foobar$ cat README.md

-If you now ask Git about your repository's status, you should see a similar screen to this:
+Now, if you now ask Git about your repository's status, you should see something similar to this:

 knut@iceberg:~/repositories/foobar$ git status